-Let me start this morning with a Top Ten List.
-Here are the Top Ten ways to recognize that a person is excited about End Times Bible prophecy...

-10) They always ride with the top down on their convertible just in case of the rapture.
+Today, I'd like to start with a Top Ten List.
+The Top Ten ways to recognize that a person is excited about End Times Bible prophecy: 10) They like to drive their car with the sunroof open just in case of the rapture.